Platonic-Systems/generics-sop-examples/doc/edit.md

 ## Example 3: route decoding

 As a final example, I shall demonstrate what it takes to *construct* new values.
 Naturally, our `IsRoute` class above needs a new method: `decodeRoute` for the reverse conversion.
-(You might want to check the validity of links in the generated HTML):
+(A function like decodeRoute is useful for checking the validity of links in the generated HTML):

 ```haskell
 class IsRoute r where